When 265 Irish service members defected from the US to Mexico

 Over 60 of them were captured as the battle drew to a close, and more than 50 of those prisoners were executed.
 The remaining prisoners were granted pardons, but only after they had received 50 lashes across their backs.
 Their faces were also branded with a large letter D to let everyone know of their desertion.

-The Irish battalion were the only deserters to suffer these extreme punishments.
+The Irish battalion members were the only deserters to suffer these extreme punishments.

-The battalion is honored every year in festivals in Ireland and Mexico and the Irish fonders are remembered fondly in both countries.
+The battalion is honored every year in festivals in Ireland and Mexico and the Irish founders are remembered fondly in both countries.

 Mexicans have always viewed the group as heroes who helped Mexico in a time of great need, while Americans at the time regarded them as traitors.